 - / Herman's House via AFP - Getty Images

 Herman Wallace at the Louisiana State Penitentiary in Angola in an undated photo.
-He was confined to solitary confinement for more than 40 years.
+He was confined to solitary confinement for more than 40 years, after he and two others inmates were convicted of the murder of a prison guard in 1972.

 A former prisoner who had been free for only three days after serving more than 40 years in solitary confinement in Louisiana died Friday after a bout with liver cancer.